holpet/text-editor/README.md

 Moving between lines (up and down) is TC O(n), n = number of letters in a line.<br />
 • Rendering of text happens in TC O(n) with each change to the text nodes in a linked list and/or resizing of window (together with the text content inside the pane).

-• HashMap and linked list both have SP of O(n), n = number of elements.
+• HashMap and linked list both have SC of O(n), n = number of elements.